By Estela Viñarás, on 30 December 2021

-Do you need inspiration for you next Facebook Ads campaign?
-Well you’ve come to the right place!
+Do you need inspiration for your next Facebook Ads campaign?
+Well, you’ve come to the right place!

-At Cyberclick we love to look at examples of creative advertising campaigns.
+At Cyberclick, we love to look at examples of creative advertising campaigns.
 It’s always helpful to see things from another perspective and get new ideas.
-Therefore, we’ve collected 20 examples of our favorite Facebook Ads that have inspired us, and will surely inspire you too!
+We’ve collected 20 of our favorite Facebook Ad examples to share.
+We're sure they will inspire you!

 20 Ads on Facebook That Work and Why

 This NGO, focusing on the early detection of breast cancer, came up with a clever way to raise awareness for the disease by using lemons to represent the warning signs of breast cancer.

 The result is an ad that is simple, eye-catching, and memorable for viewers.